 The Company records a valuation allowance to reduce the deferred income tax assets to the amount that is more likely than not to be realized.
 In making such determinations, management considers all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax planning strategies and recent financial operations.
 As a result, there are no income tax benefits reflected in the statement of operations to offset pre-tax losses.

 The Company recognizes a tax benefit from uncertain tax positions when it is more likely than not that the position will be sustained upon examination, including resolutions of any related appeals or litigation processes, based on the technical merits of the position.

-The Company is a development stage enterprise and has not generated any revenue since inception.
+The Company has not begun planned principal operations and has not generated any revenue since inception.

 Research and Development Expenses

 Research and development (“R&D”) costs are expensed when incurred.
 These costs may consist of external research and development expenses incurred under agreements with third-party contract research organizations and investigative sites, third-party manufacturing organizations and consultants; license fees; employee-related expenses, which include salaries, benefits and stock-based compensation for the personnel involved in our preclinical and clinical drug development activities; and facilities expense, depreciation and other allocated expenses; and equipment and laboratory supplies.